Tatterhood: Synopsis

 One Christmas Eve, when the girls were half grown, there was great noise in the gallery outside the queen's rooms.
 When Tatterhood demanded to know what was causing the noise, the queen reluctantly reveals that it was a pack of trolls (in some versions, witches) who come to the palace every seven years.
 Tatterhood, being headstrong, decides to drive the trolls off and instructs her mother keep the door tightly shut.
 Worried about Tatterhood, Tatterhood's younger sister opens one of the doors during the battle with the trolls.
-Her head is instantly snatched off by a troll and replaced with a calf's head, after which the trolls flee from the castle.
+Her head is instantly whipped off by a troll and replaced with a calf's head, after which the trolls were driven away.

 To restore her sister's head, Tatterhood sets off in a ship with no crew or company aside from her own sister.
-They arrive at the isle of the trolls and Tatterhood battles the trolls and successfully regains her sister's head.
+They arrive at the island of the trolls and Tatterhood battles the trolls and successfully regains her sister's head.
 The sisters escape and arrive in a distant kingdom.
 The king, a widower with one son, fell in love with the younger sister at first sight.
 However, she declared she will not marry until Tatterhood does.
 The king begged his son to marry Tatterhood, and eventually he reluctantly agreed.

 The two sisters were to be married to their grooms on the same day.
 The king, his young princess bride, and the king's son were regally adorned, while Tatterhood refused to dress up and happily wore her rags.
 As the couples rode to church to be married, Tatterhood asked her bridegroom why he did not ask why she rides a goat, and when he duly asked, she answered that she rode a grand horse, which it promptly becomes.
 She asked the prince why he does not ask why she carries a wooden spoon, which he asks, and she declares it to be a fan (or in some versions a wand), which it turns into.
 This is repeated with the tattered hood, which is turned into a golden crown, and with Tatterhood herself, whose beauty she declares to surpass her sister's, which it then does.
 The prince now understands that she chooses to appear ragged, and that her beauty matters not.
 He now is glad to be married to her.